Energy Policy Director

-Dr. Burcin Unel is a senior economist at the Institute for Policy Integrity.
+Dr. Burcin Unel is the Energy Policy Director at the Institute for Policy Integrity.

 Before joining Policy Integrity, she held faculty positions at the Department of Pharmaceutical Outcomes and Policy at the University of Florida, and the Department of Economics at Bogaziçi University in Turkey.
 She also taught as an adjunct faculty member at the City College of New York and NYU’s Wagner Graduate School of Public Service.
 She received a B.A. in Economics from Bogaziçi University, and a Ph.D. in Economics from the University of Florida.

 She can be reached at email@example.com or (212) 992-6285.

 Managing the Future of the Electricity Grid: Energy Storage and Greenhouse Gas Emissions, forthcoming article in Harvard Environmental Law Review (with R. Revesz).

 Managing the Future of the Electricity Grid: Distributed Generation and Net Metering, 41 Harvard Environmental Law Review, 2017, (with R. Revesz).

 Wearing Out Your Welcome: Examining Differential Medicaid Eligibility of New Entrants and Continuing Recipients – Contemporary Economic Policy, December 2016.

 Conservation Pricing for Residential Water Supply – IFAS Publication, November 2008.

 Privately-Negotiated Input Prices – Journal of Regulatory Economics, May 2005.

 What We Talk About When We Talk About Resilience – Utility Dive, November 2017.